Roar (2022 TV series)

-Roar is an American anthology series from Liz Flahive and Carly Mensch, the creators of GLOW.
+Roar is an American anthology television series from Liz Flahive and Carly Mensch, the creators of GLOW.
 Based on the 2018 short story collection of the same name by Cecelia Ahern, the 8-episode series premiered on Apple TV+ on April 15, 2022.

 Premise

 Each story in the collection is about women's experiences and how women navigate through others' perceptions of them as well as their own.
 Highlighting what it means to be a woman, these stories are considered "darkly comic feminist fables."

 Production

 Development

 Roar was announced in August 2018, with the news that GLOW creators Liz Flahive and Carly Mensch were showrunning the TV series being developed based on Cecelia Ahern's short story collection Roar, published in the UK in November 2018 and in the US in April 2019.
 The project would be produced by Nicole Kidman and Per Saari's Blossom Films, Bruna Papandrea's Made Up Stories, and Theresa Park.
 Additionally, Ahern's Greenlight Go Productions and Endeavor Content were also attached to produce.

 On March 2, 2021, it was announced that the show will air on Apple TV+ as eight 30-minute episodes each told from a female point of view, which mark Flahive’s and Mensch's first project under their new overall deal with the streamer.